 Modern electronics users have high standards.
 We like slick apps and fast processing.
-The Bivy is good enough.
-Garmin and Somewear apps are a little simpler to set up than the Bivy and its App.
+The Bivy is good enough, though other apps are a little simpler to set up.
 Still, we got the Bivy working in mere minutes.
 Once you configure it, it's easy to use, as long as you consider and plan for inherent satellite communication issues.

 The Bivystick weighs 7.3 oz and is 5.6 inches long.
 For what it does, this is remarkably small, especially when comparing it to options available just five years ago.
 However, recent product releases have realigned our expectations, and the size of the Bivy isn't nearly as competitive as it used to be.
 It does offer a USB port you can use to charge your phone or other electronics, but this isn't particularly appealing to us as we don't like to unnecessarily drain battery power from crucial emergency equipment.